 Yes!
 I definitely recommending you to visit Kenya!
 But I also know how challenging it is visiting a new country.
 Therefore I wrote this guide for visiting Kenya with all my travel tips and things to know before you go.

 This travel blog is aimed at making your trip to Kenya much easier.
-So here is a complete guide comprising of 30 things you should know before traveling to Kenya for the first time.
+So here is a complete guide with everything you need to know when you travel to Kenya.

 1. Is it safe to travel to Kenya